Welcome to The Station!

 For more information contact Alex referencing ‘Seniors Session’

 This is where a couple of youth workers are available out and about in the area to talk to young people who are chilling out with friends in their local place.
 We offer information, advice and fun activities to do wherever you’re hanging out.
-We are only just starting these sessions so if you would like more information then please contact Karen or Alex.
+We are only just starting these sessions so if you would like more information then please contact Alex.

 “The staff are excellent because they have to put up with a lot of noise and they put on excellent activities- I would give them a 5 star rating if they were a restaurant or something!”